Jean Batten: Flight training

 Batten, encouraged by her mother, decided to go to England to learn to fly.
 As a pretext, she told her father that she was going to attend the Royal College of Music, although she later claimed he knew of her real intentions.
 Batten had a piano which she sold to fund the voyage to England for herself and her mother.
 In an interview given a few years later to a newspaper, Ellen Batten claimed she had property that was sold to supplement her daughter's funds.
 Her father provided an allowance to help support her in her supposed musical studies.
 Batten and her mother left New Zealand in early 1930, travelling to England aboard the RMS Otranto.

 On arrival in London in the spring of 1930, the duo found a room on James Street in the city's West End.
-Although John Batten lived in London, working as a film actor with a key role in Under the Greenwood Tree, they saw little of him in case he discovered their true purpose in England and wrote to Batten's father.
+Although her brother, John Batten, lived in London, working as a film actor with a key role in Under the Greenwood Tree, they saw little of him in case he discovered their true purpose in England and wrote to Batten's father.
 She joined the London Aeroplane Club (LAC), which was based at the Stag Lane Aerodrome in the northwest of London.
 In her unpublished memoirs, Batten wrote that she quickly took to flying and had a "natural aptitude for it".
 However, other students remembered her as a slow learner.
 In fact, an early solo flight ended in a crash landing, an incident she never referred to in her later writings.
 She was also remembered for boasting about planning a solo flight to New Zealand.
 When, in May, Amy Johnson, who also trained at the LAC, completed the first solo flight for a female pilot from England to Australia in 19 days, Batten sought not only to emulate Johnson but beat her record.